rootsongjc/kubernetes-handbook/content/en/about/_index.md

 description : "Jimmy Song's profile."
 ---

-Jimmy Song(宋净超) is a developer advocate at [Tetrate](https://tetrate.io), [Cloud Native Community](https://cloudnative.to).
-He is an outstanding translator, author and producer of PHEI.
+Jimmy Song(宋净超) is a developer advocate at [Tetrate](https://tetrate.io), and founder of [Cloud Native Community](https://cloudnative.to).
+He is an outstanding blogger and author of cloud native techinical blog.
 Former cloud native advocate and head of OSS office at Ant Group.
 Early adopters and evangelist of Kubernetes and Istio.
 Previously, he worked at [iFlytek](https://www.iflytek.com), [TalkingData](https://www.talkingdata.com) and [Ant Group](https://www.antgroup.com).
 He is living in Beijing, China.

 ### Publications